NEW FAA NOTAM SEARCH TOOL

 This new upgrade will include an upgraded Route of Flight Query, according to Bob Lamond.
 (The NBAA’s director of air traffic and infrastructure.)

 “Pilots can now enter their route of flight, adjust the route width and retrieve NOTAMs relevant to their flight path,” he said.
-“NOTAM Search will provide all NOTAMs within the buffered flight path, as well as for divert airports.”
+“NOTAM Search will provide all NOTAMs within the buffered flight path, as well as for diverting airports.”

 Filters including the ability to view only NOTAMs that are effective during a specified time, filters for keywords.
 As well as some lengthy NOTAMs related to regulatory notices and traffic control.